 My basic FarWatch system only requires a PC which you are willing to leave running and an internet connection.
 For about $40 you can add hardware to monitor temperature at the premises.
 That is just a start.
 With FarWatch, you can monitor many, many things.
 And my ArduServer lets you do similar things for even less, if you can "drive" an Arduino.

 N.B.: The BL-C101E is a" wired only" camera... but the Ethernet (network) cable also brings the camera its power.
-If you are buying via eBay, be sure your camera comes with the proprietary power injector (a simple block with 1-power in, 2-LAN in and 3-LAN out sockets.)
+If you are buying via eBay, be sure your camera comes with the proprietary power injector (a simple block with three sockets:

 Be sure when connecting to the block that you put the LAN cable into the socket for the LAN cable, and the cable to go to the camera into its socket.... it would be easy to reverse those connections, and probably not good for the items involved.